judgej/jquery-maxsubmit/README.md

 ## History

+1.2.0 Bumped up version as interface has been extended
 1.1.4 Rewrite to support testing; listing of the items that will be submitted
 1.1.3 Fixed count of HTML5 input elements
 1.1.2 Updated metadata for plugins.jquery.com